saurabhkhanolkar/Sales-Funnel-Optimization-for-a-B2B-online-Marketplace/README.md

 - Organic Search brought in the most number of leads throughout the span of an year.
 - Performance of the channels is analyzed over the period of growth (Dec 2017 - Jan 2018) to figure out which channel drives top of the funnel growth.

-Percent/proportion contribution of channels to brand awareness growth in December :
+Percent/proportion contribution of channels to number of leads in December :

 ![dec_table](https://user-images.githubusercontent.com/40240678/125198412-5e8db000-e27f-11eb-8256-c79699a87e85.PNG)

-Percent/proportion contribution of channels to brand awareness growth in January :
+Percent/proportion contribution of channels to number of leads in January :

 ![table_jan](https://user-images.githubusercontent.com/40240678/125198422-66e5eb00-e27f-11eb-9eeb-4dcec3a9dc0c.PNG)